Last updated: 28.10.2024

 Opter Terminal

-When the user selects Fill load carrier from the main menu, the app asks for the load carrier ID.
-The user can then scan the load carrier’s barcode or QR code, or enter the ID manually.
-Then scan the packages that are to be added to the load carrier.
+When the terminal employee selects Fill load carrier in the main menu, the app asks for the load carrier ID.
+The terminal employee scans the load carrier's barcode or QR code, or enters the ID manually.
+The terminal employee then scans the packages that are to be added to the load carrier, and places the actual packages in the load cage (load carrier).
+For detailed instructions, see Handling load carriers in Opter Terminal.

 See Handling load carriers in Opter Terminal for examples of how load carriers are handled in Opter Terminal.